nikkipeck/Listr/README.md

 A list app for Shareworks, to access Ruby on Rails knowledge.
 This is a time-boxed exercise with 4 issues to replicate the issues that may arise day to day.

 ## Rules
-**You have 4 hours to resolve as many as these issues as you can** Select 1 issue to work on at a time.
+**You have 4 hours to resolve as many of these issues as you can** Select 1 issue to work on at a time.
 Please read each issue carefully as their requirements are sometimes not as simple as they suggest.

-## Mentaility
+## Mentality
 If you have questions about the tickets you are working on, please feel free to reach out to a member of our team.
 This project is to access your technical skills as well as your working process.
 We believe that questions should be asked early and often, just like out commits :).

 ## Installing ruby